TrianglyRU/OrbinautFramework/README.md

 ## About

 Orbinaut Framework is a classic Sonic framework created for GameMaker.
-Built entirely from scratch, the framework is designed with extreme accuracy in mind, replicating the original games' core logic and game loop.
-It prioritises ease-of-use and includes a templated foundation to help new users get started
+Built entirely from scratch, it is designed with extreme accuracy in mind, replicating the original games’ core logic and gameplay loop.
+The project is aimed at developers with prior GameMaker experience and is not intended as an entry-level tool for beginners

-Although the framework is specifically designed for creating classic Sonic games, its architecture is modular, making it equally suitable for entirely original projects
+Although primarily designed for creating classic Sonic games, it is also suitable for entirely original projects

-Orbinaut Framework is designed to work with the latest **LTS (Long-Term Stable)** release of GameMaker.
+Orbinaut Framework is intended to work with the latest LTS (Long-Term Stable) release of GameMaker.
 Compatibility with other versions is neither supported nor guaranteed

-## Documentation

-Detailed documentation for the latest release is currently in progress

 ## Sonic Features